Updating Yandex StoreDoc cluster settings

 -

 configSpec.mongodb.<Yandex_StoreDoc_host_type>.config: List of Yandex StoreDoc settings.
-Use a separate line for each setting; separate them by commas.
+Specify each setting on a new line, separated by commas.
 All supported settings are described in the API reference and in Yandex StoreDoc settings.Yandex StoreDoc host type depends on the sharding type.
 Possible values:

 mongod,mongocfg,mongos, andmongoinfra.
 For a non-sharded cluster, usemongod.